-Data on Both Urban and Rural Hospitals
+Data on Urban and Rural Hospitals

 Rural vs Urban.
 A hospital is classified here as “rural” if it is located in a rural community that meets the criteria established by the Health Resources and Services Administration (HRSA).
 (Different definitions of “rural” are used by other federal agencies and some states.)
 Under the HRSA definition, a community is rural if it is either: